Large kiln body riveted and welded components

 Submerged Arc Welding

-Suitable for long straight welds and circumferential welds (e.g., cylinder longitudinal and circumferential seams).
+Suitable for long straight welds and circumferential seams (such as longitudinal and circumferential seams of cylindrical shells).

 MAG (CO2 or mixed gas), MIG (inert gas).
-Widely used, highly flexible (manual, semi-automatic, automatic), suitable for various positions and joint types.
+Widely used and highly versatile (manual, semi-automatic, automatic), suitable for various positions and joint types.

 Shielded Metal Arc Welding

-Suitable for positions difficult to automate, short welds, and repair welding.
-Lower efficiency, dependent on welder skill.
+Suitable for positions that are difficult to automate, short welds, and repair welding.
+It is less efficient and relies heavily on the welder's skill.

 Electroslag Welding

-Used for butt welding of ultra-thick plates, high efficiency, minimal deformation.
+Designed for butt welding of ultra-thick plates, it offers high efficiency and minimal deformation.

 Stress

-Large components generally require overall or partial post-weld heat treatment (usually stress relief annealing), removal of welding slag and spatter, grinding of weld seams and surrounding areas to release residual welding stress, prevent deformation and cracking, and improve toughness.
+Large components generally require post-weld heat treatment—either overall or localized (typically stress relief annealing)—to remove weld slag and spatter, followed by grinding of the weld seam and its surrounding areas.
+This process helps relieve residual welding stresses, preventing deformation, cracking, and improving the material's toughness.

-Flame straightening, mechanical straightening (press, etc.) to control welding deformation.
+Flame straightening, mechanical straightening (using a press), to control welding deformation.

-Precision machining such as milling, boring, and drilling on key mating surfaces and hole positions.
+Perform precision machining operations such as milling, boring, and drilling on critical mating surfaces and hole locations.

 Visual Inspection

-Surface defects (cracks, undercut appearance inspection (VT), porosity, arc pits, etc.).
+Surface defects (cracks, undercut appearance inspection (VT), porosity, arc craters, etc.).

 Ultrasonic Testing (UT)

-Detect internal defects (lack of fusion, incomplete penetration, slag inclusion, cracks, etc.), especially important for thick plates.
+Detecting internal defects (such as lack of fusion, incomplete penetration, slag inclusions, and cracks) is especially critical for thick plates.

 Radiographic Testing (RT)

-Directly displays internal defects, commonly used for important butt joints.
+Intuitively displays internal defects and is commonly used for critical butt joints.

 Magnetic Particle Testing (MT)